Blenemy/words-react-app/README.md

 - **React.js**: Powers the user interface through its component-based architecture.
 - **Redux Toolkit**: Simplifies complex state logic, improves maintainability and optimizes performance.
 - **React Router**: Implemented hash routing to enable client-side navigation without full page reloads.
+- **Tanstack Query/Mutation**: Utilized for efficiently managing, caching, and syncing asynchronous and remote data.
+This tool enabled streamlined API requests to the backend, offering features like auto-refetching, background synchronization, and enhanced user experience in data-fetching scenarios.
 - **Typescript**: Brings static typing to JavaScript for better linting and error checking.
-- **HTML**: Structures the content on the application.
 - **Tailwind CSS**: Offers utility-first CSS framework for rapid UI development.
 - **Material/UI components**: Provides React components for faster and simpler web development.
+- **Formik**: Used for handling form state and providing validations for the registration form.
+- **DropZone**: was employed to facilitate the process of users uploading images to the backend.
+This ensures an enhanced user experience, allowing users to visually confirm their selections before proceeding with the upload.
+- **TransitionGroup/CSSTransition**: Implemented for animating transitions.
+Specifically used in the application to handle the show/hide animations of comments on the main page
+- **HTML**: Structures the content on the application.
+- **SCSS**: Used in specific cases for handling animations and to leverage its advanced features for more intricate styling tasks.
 - **Recharts**: Utilized for creating interactive charts.
 - **Google Auth**: Allows users to log in using their Google accounts.
 - **BlurHash**: Provides smooth image placeholders before the actual image loads.
 - **External API for Image Search**: Searches for images based on keywords.
 - **REST API**: Fetches and manipulates data from a server, decoupling the frontend and backend.
-- **Formik**: Used for handling form state and providing validations for the registration form.